 Proposed 2017 Projects

 - Street Lighting: The city is looking to replace street lights on County Highway 69, County Highway 101 and the Lewis Street corridor between Fuller Street and Sommerville Street.
 See map [PDF].
+Updates will be posted on Road Closures page.

 - County Highway 18 Sewer Extension: The city plans to extend sanitary sewer to east Shakopee and removing the Whispering Oaks Lift Station in 2017.

 - Sanitary Sewer Manhole Lining or Replacement: The city is looking at lining and/or replacing deteriorating manholes near the Chaska/Shakopee interceptor.
 A report is underway with bids to be solicited in 2017.
+Updates will be posted on Road Closures page.

 - Trail Improvements on County Highway 79: Scott County plans to construct a trail along County Highway 79 (Townline Avenue) from 17th Avenue to County Highway 78 and along County Highway 18 to Jennifer Lane.